jfreboud/jfreboud.github.io/_posts/2021-12-12-linear-function.markdown

           \right.
 $$

-What is interesting is the "filter" aspect of the $ ReLU $ $ activation $ function: everything under 0 is simply replaced by 0.
+What particularly interests us is the "filter" aspect of the $ ReLU $ $ activation $ function: everything under 0 is simply replaced by 0.

 We are now able to modify the variations for $ o^{k}_1 $ and chain them to $ o^{k+1}_1 $: